Seguin police officer hit with car, shot at driver

 The officer found a woman and tried to talk with her, but the female didn’t cooperate, Wallace said.

+“While on scene investigating the incident, the victim advised Officer Monique Escobedo that the suspect, identified as Alisen Marie Webster, 29, Seguin, was still parked a few houses down,” she said.
+“After Officer Escobedo was advised of Webster still being in the area, Webster began driving her vehicle north in the direction of Officer Escobedo and the victim.”

+After Escobedo told the suspect to pull over, the driver reportedly stopped the car before motioning for the officer to move and then began driving again, hitting Escobedo, Wallace said.

-“The female drove in the direction of the SPD officer, striking the officer with her vehicle,” she said.
-“The officer discharged her department issued firearm at the female.
-The female was not injured during the incident.”
+“Webster accelerated driving as Officer Escobedo was on the hood of the vehicle,” she said.
+“Officer Escobedo then discharged her department issued firearm at Webster.
+Webster was not injured during the incident.”

-Both the officer and the woman were taken to area hospitals for treatment of non-life threatening injuries, Wallace said.
+Escobedo was taken to an area hospital for treatment of non-life-threatening injuries, while Webster was taken to another hospital for evaluation.

+Webster was arrested and booked into Guadalupe County Jail on a charge of attempted capital murder of a peace officer and is being held on $500,000.

 (0) comments